AbeHandler/capstone/docs/notes/root.meetings.md

 - If you had to go to college all over again, would you have chosen CU Boulder?

 - `requirements.md`

+- I use Dendron for docs btw and am a fan of the tool.

 ### September 22, 2022